 This unique program pairs high school science teachers with a mentor doing cutting-edge research in an academic lab or a lab associated with another nonprofit institution.
 The Murdock Trust awards approximately 25 Partners in Science grants each year to fund these teacher-mentor research opportunities in the Pacific Northwest.
 Our goal is to help teachers bring knowledge from the research lab directly into the classroom to promote hands-on science education.

-Teachers are expected to arrange their own partnerships, although the Trust has provided a list of some potential research projects submitted by scientists from the Pacific Northwest who are willing to serve as mentors in the Partners in Science Program.
+Teachers are expected to arrange their own partnerships, although the Trust has provided a list of some potential research projects submitted by scientists from the Pacific Northwest who are willing to serve as Mentors in the Partners in Science Program.
 Additionally, a list of individuals who have agreed to serve as contact persons at their respective institutions for the Partners in Science Program is available on this institutional contact list by state.
-For more information on Partners In Science, please email Kim Newman.
+For more information on Partners in Science, please email Kim Newman.

-If you are a current or veteran Partners in Science program partner, you may access the current Partners Directory.
+If you are a current or veteran Partners in Science program Partner, you may access the current Partners Directory.
 Partners are listed in the Directory alphabetically by state and last name within their award year.
 To update your email address(es) and/or phone number(s), contact Marybeth Stewart Goon.

 The Trust guides nonprofit organizations through every level of their development through grants and other resources.